vladak/radio2mqtt/README.md

 ## Configuration

-There needs to be a `secrets.py` file that contains Wi-Fi credentials and information about the MQTT broker.
+There needs to be a `secrets.py` file that contains Wi-Fi credentials and MQTT configuration.
 It can look like this:
 ```python
 # This file is where you keep secret settings, passwords, and tokens!